History

 "OKA" cars meet all modern requirements.

-Future plans the ZMA factory are to increase car production and expand to new export markets.
+Future plans at the ZMA factory were to increase car production and expand to new export markets.

 This is the 200,000th "OKA" mini-car that has been produced at "ZMA" plant

-"OKA" mini-car still has good outlook for future demand in Russia and other countries.
+"OKA" mini-car still had good outlook for future demand in Russia and other countries in 2003 after 16 years of production.

-Today "OKA" is the least expensive car in Russia and that is why demand for these mini-cars will continue to be high for next 5 to 7 years.
+"OKA" always was the least expensive car in Russia and that is why demand for these mini-cars continued.

-Moscow and Tatarstan are currently the two top sales regions of "OKA".
+Moscow and Tatarstan were the two top sales regions of "OKA".

 The "FIRST" OKA imported to USA in 2003

-MIROX Corporation of Las Vegas, Nevada is the Manufacturer's U.S. Representative and is actively introducing the "OKA" mini-cars to North America.
+MIROX Corporation of Las Vegas, Nevada is the Manufacturer's U.S. Representative and has been actively introducing the "OKA" mini-cars to North America.

 OKA display @ 2005 Los Angeles Auto Show